$\text{#NFA}$ admits an FPRAS: Efficient Enumeration, Counting, and Uniform Generation for Logspace Classes: Proofs of Intermediate Results

+See Figure \ref{fig_dag} for an example of this kind of transformation.
+It is easy to see that this can be done in polynomial time and that it produces a new NFA (alternatively, a labeled DAG) \review{$\nAun$} that is still unambiguous and accepts the same words of length $k$ as $\nA$.
+Since there are no $\varepsilon$-transitions, each string of length $k$ accepted by $\nA$ can be interpreted as a path of length $k$ in \review{$\nAun$} from the initial to the final state, and vice versa.
+Thus, a depth-first traversal of \review{$\nAun$} \review{will go through} all words of length $k$ accepted by $k$, and no more.

 The second technicality concerns the following question: is the enumeration truly repetition-free?
 It is, for the following reason.
 Each path of length $k$ from the initial state to the final state is only traversed once (by definition of a depth-first traversal of a graph).
-Moreover, each one of those paths corresponds to a different string since $A$ and $G_{\nA,k}$ are both unambiguous automata.
+Moreover, each one of those paths corresponds to a different string since $A$ and \review{$\nAun$} are both unambiguous automata.

-Finally, does the enumeration phase really have linear delay?
-It does.
-Notice that it takes $O(k)$ time to traverse from the initial state to the final state, and from one final state visit to the next, because the traversal is depth-first.
-Also, recall that we removed (in step 4 above) all nodes that were not part of an accepting run from the initial to the final state.
+Finally, \review{does the enumeration phase really have constant delay?
+That is, does it take time $O(k)$ between one solution and the next?
+The answer is yes.} Notice that it takes time $O(k)$ to traverse from the initial state to the final state, and from one final state visit to the next, because the traversal is depth-first.
+Also, recall that we removed (in step (4) above) all nodes that were not part of an accepting run from the initial to the final state.
 Thus, there is no time wasted: each traversal to the final state produces a new string that we can output.